How to choose a professional wall grinder for construction

 Conclusion

-Choosing a professional wall sander comes down to five criteria: brushless power, vibrations below the 2002/44/EC threshold, 165 mm plate, IP65 protection and class H extraction.
+Choosing a professional wall grinder comes down to five criteria: brushless power, vibrations below the 2002/44/EC threshold, 165 mm plate, IP65 protection and class H extraction.
 Evaluate total cost of ownership, not just the purchase price.

 Sept Tools Configurator